kingomnivore/airline-invoices-dynamics365-fno/README.md

 Which vendor charges hold a stable enough unit rate to be driven from master data, and which do not.

-Supporting code for *Checking airline invoices in Dynamics 365 F&O*, published by CodeCore Dynamics.
+Supporting code for *Checking airline invoices in Dynamics 365 F&O*, published by CodeCore Dynamics LLC.

 ---